kkinnear/zprint/doc/graalvm.md

 | JVM 1.8 appcds | 1.111s | 2s | 6.981s |
 | node | 0.260s | 2s | 18s |

+The Linux version (running on docker on the same Mac) takes something like 250ms to startup, 722ms for 129 loc, and 4.7s for 3978 loc, which is still as fast for startup as node, and about three times faster to process than node and moderately faster than the JVM.

 ## Installation

 The good news about the graalvm zprint-filter -- it is fast!
 The bad